raphael-proust/raphael-proust.github.io/games/a-normal-lost-phone.md

 The game has a pretty good immersion: you are playing yourself finding a phone and trying to figure out who it belongs to.
 The phone you found is simulated inside your own phone so it looks very real: you are holding a physical phone, the screen of which displays a phone UI which you interact with just like you would with a phone.
 That makes the immersion work very well.

 There are a few immersion-breaking elements.
 That is to say, there are a few moments where it feels like the game's limit would not apply to an actual lost phone you would actually find.
-For example, you cannot send a message to contacts registered in the phone (not even out of bound, using your own phone because this one is out of credit).
+For example, you cannot send a message to contacts registered in the phone (not even off-band, using your own phone).
 Although there are a few times where the game needs you to send specific messages and so those are ok.

 ## Weak ending